The battle between fans of autoflower and feminized cannabis seeds seems to have no end.

 Autoflower Bruce Banner seeds grow to a medium height of 2-4 feet.
 This is a great size for indoor and outdoor plant management.

-Feminized plants are reported to reach 4.5-6 feet in height.
+Feminized plants are reported to reach 4.5 to 6 feet in height.
 This makes them more suitable for outdoor cultivation or growing in greenhouses.

 Overall, feminized seeds of the Bruce Banner strain prove the rule of feminized seeds’ ability to produce plants of higher stature.